-WASHINGTON – FEMA announced today that federal disaster assistance has been made available to the state of Washington to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms, straight-line winds, flooding, landslides, mudslides, and a tornado Dec.
-10-Dec.
-24, 2018.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Washington to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020, and continuing.

-Dolph A. Diemont has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Diemont said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Michael F. O’Hare has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+O’Hare said additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.

 FEMA's mission is to help people before, during and after disasters.

 Follow FEMA online, on Twitter @FEMA or @FEMAEspanol, on FEMA's Facebook page or Espanol page and at FEMA's YouTube account.
 Also, follow Administrator Pete Gaynor’s activities @FEMA_Pete.